starlake-ai/starlake/README.md

 You may use Starlake for Extract, Load and Transform steps or any combination of these steps.

-## How is Starlake declarative ?

-Looking at ELT tools, we can see that they are either:
-- __Code based__: This is the case for example for Databricks or Meltano.
-- __GUI based__: This is the case for example for Apache NiFi, Airbyte or Fivetran.

-Looking at existing data orchestration tools, we can see that they are either:
-- __Code based__: This is the case for example for Apache Airflow or Dagster.
-- __GUI based__: This is the case for example for Apache NiFi or StreamSets.

 Starlake is different because it is declarative, meaning that we define our data pipelines using a YAML DSL (Domain Specific Language) instead of writing code or using a GUI.

-These YAML files are then interpreted by Starlake runtime to execute your end to end data pipelines.

-Among the properties you may specify in the YAML file, the following are worth mentioning:
-* field normalization
-* field encryption
-* field renaming
-* field removal
-* field transformation
-* field addition (computed fields)
-* metrics computation
-* semantic types by allowing you to set type constraints on the incoming data
-* multiple file formats and source / target databases (Postgres, MySQL, SQL Server, Oracle, Snowflake, Redshift, BigQuery, ...)
-* merge strategy (INSERT OVERWRITE or MERGE INTO)
-* partitioning and clustering strategies
-* data retention policies
-* data quality rules
-* data ownership
-* data access policies
-* schema evolution

 The YAML DSL is self-explanatory and easy to understand.
 It is also very concise and easy to maintain.

-The YAML DSL added value is best explained with an example:
+This is best explained with an example:

 ### Extract